 by the Lamenda Foundation

-In Balassagyarmat, Hungary, this project seeks to establish a dedicated roundtable for child welfare and protection, fostering collaboration among local institutions.
-While various services are available, including nurseries, pediatricians, and educational programs, cooperation among these services has been inconsistent.
-The project seeks to ensure that children’s development is monitored and supported from pregnancy through to school entry, with a specific focus on engaging parents, providing education, and improving coordination between agencies.
+In Balassagyarmat, Hungary, this project set out to establish a dedicated roundtable on child welfare and protection to enhance collaboration among local institutions.
+While services such as nurseries, pediatricians, and educational programs exist, coordination has been inconsistent.
+The project aimed to ensure that children’s development is monitored and supported from pregnancy through school entry, with a focus on engaging parents, providing education, and improving interagency cooperation.

 BUILDING FOUNDATIONS: STRENGTHENING EARLY CHILDHOOD DEVELOPMENT THROUGH COMMUNITY BUILDING AND ADVOCACY